OWASP/CheatSheetSeries/cheatsheets/GraphQL_Cheat_Sheet.md

 By default, most GraphQL implementations have some insecure default configurations which should be changed:

-- Disable or restrict Introspection and GraphiQL based on your needs; these should only be used for development purposes.
 - Don't return excessive error messages (_e.g._ disable stack traces and debug mode).
+- Disable or restrict Introspection and GraphiQL based on your needs.
+- Suggestion of mis-typed fields if the introspection is disabled

 #### Introspection + GraphiQL